Count data

 Count partition data

-The following example gets information about the partition data used in a table named comments that is in a keyspace named cycling:
+The following example gets information about the top 50 partitions in a table named comments that is in a keyspace named cycling:

 dsbulk count -k cycling -t comments --stats.modes partitions --stats.numPartitions 50

-The console prints the log directory, performance metrics for the operation, and the data retrieved by the command.
-The retrieved data is presented in three columns:
+The output includes the log directory, performance metrics for the operation, and the data calculated by the operation.
+The calculated data is presented in three columns:

 • The first column is the partition key value.

-• The second column is the number of rows using that partition key value.
+• The second column is the number of rows using a given partition key value.

 • The third column is the percentage of rows in the partition compared to the total number of rows that were scanned for the query.